vigetlabs/GroundRules/README.md

 git clone git@github.com:vigetlabs/GroundRules.git
 ```

-To do run or do work on the project, make sure you're in the project directory.
+To run or do work on the project, make sure you're in the project directory.
 ```
 cd GroundRules
 ```